nuitrcs/databases_workshop/sql/part3.md

 ```sql
 \copy student TO '/Users/username/documents/mystudents.csv' CSV HEADER
 ```

+You can copy tables by name or enter a query in \(\) in that place instead.

 In `psql` there is also a `\o` command to open a file for writing (and then close it later):